How A Mongolian Heavy Metal Band Got Millions Of YouTube Views

 Mongolian rock combines traditional Mongolian instruments, like a horsehead fiddle (morin khuur), Jew's harp (tumur khuur) and Mongolian guitar (tovshuur) with the pounding bass and drums of rock.

-It also involves singing in a guttural way known as throat singing while throwing heads back and forth reminiscent of the head banging of '80s heavy metal bands like Metallica.
+It also involves singing in a guttural way known as throat singing while throwing heads back and forth reminiscent of the headbanging of '80s heavy metal bands like Metallica.
 Those who study Mongolian music believe one reason The Hu has proved so popular with outsiders is this combining of modern and historical and Eastern and Western elements.

-The Hu call their style "Hunnu rock" — from the Mongolian root word for human being: "Hu."
-The band spent seven years putting together their first album, which they expect to release this spring.
-They plan to call it "Gereg," the name for a diplomatic passport used during the time of Genghis Khan.
+The Hu call their style "hunnu rock" — from the Mongolian root word for human being: "hu."
+The band spent seven years putting together its first album, which it expects to release this spring.
+They plan to call it Gereg, the name for a diplomatic passport used during the time of Genghis Khan.
 For the album, the idea was to find, study and incorporate as much of Mongolia's musical culture as they could into a rock style, says the band's 52-year-old producer and songwriter, B. Dashdong who goes by "Dashka."

 Mongolian musical culture is tied up with their pastoral way of life.
 The two-stringed horsehead fiddle is shaped to resemble a horse and includes the carving of a horse head and strings and bow made of horsehair.
 It produces a sound similar to a violin and can be used to imitate the sound of a herd of horses.
 In throat singing, associated with pastoral herders in Central Asia, the singer produces a low constant sort of drone at the same time as a series of higher tones.